altoo-ag/akka-kryo-serialization/README.md

             #
             # automatic -  use the pre-registered classes with fallback to FQCNs
             # Contains fully-qualified class names (FQCNs) for each non pre-registered
             # class in the "mappings" and "classes" sections.
-That this strategy was
+This strategy was
             # added in version 0.4.1 and will not work with the previous versions

             idstrategy = "incremental"